BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Core manages two DCGs: online and offline
 - DCG manages the state for each node which is visualized by the frontend
 - Handle undo/redo operations making use of the persistency of the DCG
-- DCG configuration field: FE version (e.g. fe-v0.1), DCG version (e.g. dcg-v0.1) and applied solver pack version (e.g. sp-v0.1)
+- DCG configuration field: the FE version (e.g. fe-v0.1), the DCG version (e.g. dcg-v0.1) and the SP version (e.g. sp-v0.1)
 - Solver pack: list of the SAMMs and versions
 - Solver pack version: sp-v0.1
 - Solver pack applicability: DCG type version (e.g. dcg-v0.1)